Getting to Bequia with kids is a journey. But it’s so worth it. As I’ve mentioned elsewhere, our Bequia family vacation may go down as our best.

 Bequia’s main activities are clustered around Admiralty Bay near Port Elizabeth.
 As a practical matter, that means the best beaches, restaurants, and accommodations are within a 15-minute drive of each other, and many are within walking distance.
 If you stay on the southern part of the island, you’ll never have to go far, allowing for maximum relaxation time.

-Whether you are an advanced diver taking kids for a first look underwater, Captain Ron and Lamont will ensure you have a memorable trip.
-(They encouraged us to bring our daughter along and made her feel very comfortable by letting her float on the boat cushions.)
+Whether you are an advanced diver taking kids for a first look underwater, Captain Ron and Lamont from Bequia Dive Adventures will ensure you have a memorable trip.

 Princess Margaret Beach

-You could spend your entire Bequia vacation on Princess Margret Beach and leave happy.
-The Bequia beaches on this part of the island slope gently into the Caribbean Sea, creating ideal swimming conditions for kids.
-The water is so calm that even new swimmers – with supervision of course – can jump off the jetty directly into crystalline waters and swim back to shore (again, and again….and again).
+Start with Princess Margaret Beach.
+Honestly, you could spend your whole week on this beach and leave Bequia happy.
+The water is so calm that even new swimmers – with supervision of course – can jump off the jetty.
+Your kids will squeal in delight as they land in the cool crystalline waters and swim back to shore (again, and again….and again).

 Right next to Jack’s Beach Bar is the Belmont Walkway.
 This 15-minute walking trail winds north up and around a cliff, and then back down to a beachfront sidewalk lined with small hotels, restaurants, and shops.
 This walk along Bequia’s most active coast, with views of the harbor, gives you a real sense of what the island is all about.